Obscurely/homebrew-tap/README.md

 ## Overview

-Homebrew tap for the deployment and distribution of cross-platform Rust tools.
+Homebrew tap for the distribution of cross-platform Rust tools.

 ## Maintained Packages